| Greek Name |

 Such were his words.
 Then beside the tomb of reeling Staphylos, Dionysos the foe of mourning held a contest where no mourning was."

 [N.B.
-This is a mythical elaboration of the Anacreon maxim above that grief (lupa) is soothed by drunkenness (methe).]
+This myth elaborates on the Anacreon maxim (quoted above) that grief (lupa) is soothed by drunkenness (methe).]

 Nonnus, Dionysiaca 20.
 11 ff :